Yufok1/Djinn-Kernel/PROJECT_STRUCTURE.md

 ## Overview

 The Djinn Kernel is organized into a modular architecture with 24 core components, each serving specific mathematical and operational functions.
-The kernel operates as a symbiotic recursive organism that expands and collapses symbiotically within itself, naturally encompassing other systems in its recursive cycle.
 This document provides a detailed breakdown of the project structure, component relationships, and architectural patterns.

 ## Core Architecture Layers